elastisys/compliantkubernetes/docs/adr/0025-local-storage.md

 ### Negative Consequences

 * Scaling the storage becomes harder as it will involve replacing the nodes.
-* We are limited by the size of the volumes that are available within the cloud provider offering.
+* We are limited by the size of the volumes that are available within the Infrastructure Provider offering.

 ## Recommendation to Platform Administrators